 Fuller Pouty lips

 Dreaming of a full, pouty mouth?
 The secret to a sensual pout is priming them with balm before adding color.
-Start at the corners and line inwards with a liner and then do the same with the lipstick instead of starting in the middle.
-Go just outside your natural lip line but not too far, always make sure your lip liner matches your lipstick.
+Start at the corners and go inwards with a lip pencil, and then do the same with the lipstick instead of starting in the middle.
+Go just outside your natural lip line with the lip pencil, but not too far.
+Always make sure your lip pencil matches your lipstick.
 For more of an illusion of a pout in the lips you can try applying a little lighter colored lipstick in the middle of the lips and blend.
 Dark colors make lips look thin so avoid anything too dark if you're trying to make your lips look bigger.
 You can finish the look with lightly applying lip gloss as a topping.
 What a pouty princess!

-Also what you might want to check out are lip plumpers.
-Angelina lips are now within the reach of us mere mortals, with the latest lip plumpers, full of boosting ingredients, collagen stimulators and hyaluronic acid.
+Angelina Jolie lips are now within the reach of us mere mortals, with the latest lip plumpers, full of boosting ingredients, collagen stimulators and hyaluronic acid.
 A new pout without the aid of a syringe!

 Lip gloss is wonderful for making your lips or so shiny and moisturized!
 One of the main things with lip gloss is that it doesn't often stay on for very long.
 Go for the stickiest one you can find for more staying power.
 You can also use it as a topcoat, or over a tinted lip balm for a dash of color.
 You can try lining your lips with a matching lip liner, then blotting lip gloss on top so it has something to stick to.
 With lip pencils try dipping your lip pencil in gloss before applying, for an even finish.